antonia-pl/snakommit/README.md

 - Command pooling to minimize process creation overhead

 These optimizations allow Snakommit to remain fast and responsive even on large repositories with many files.

+## Contributing

+This project uses GitHub Actions for CI/CD:
+- Automated tests run on all PRs to main
+- Automatic version tagging on merge to main
+- Automatic gem publishing when tagged